Impacts to Services

 Animal Care & Control

 The City operates several service counters – for development review, business licensing, at the Minneapolis Animal Care and Control (MACC) shelter, and the Assessor’s Office.
-As of March 16, operations at these counters will change to align with recommendations from the Minnesota Department of Health.
+As of March 16, operations at these counters changed to align with recommendations from the Minnesota Department of Health.

-We are suspending in-person counter service and shifting to drop-off service for plans, permits, licenses, homestead and other special program applications.
+We are suspending in-person counter service and shifting to electronic or drop-off service for plans, permits, licenses, homestead and other special program applications.
 All communication between customers and City staff will shift to phone and email.
-In addition, MACC has adjusted operations to require appointments rather than walk-up counter service.
-Please call 612-673-6222 to request a MACC appointment.
+In addition, MACC is closed to the public until further notice.

 For more information or guidance on new processes, contact 311.